DiligentGraphics/DiligentEngine/README.md

 ## Linux

 Your Linux environment needs to be set up for c++ development.
 If it already is, make sure your c++ tools are up to date as Diligent Engine uses modern c++ features (gcc/g++ 7 or later is recommended).
-To configure my fresh Ubuntu 17.10, I installed the following packages:
+You may need to install the following packages:

 1. gcc, make and other essential c/c++ tools: